CheaLivchea/CheaLivchea/README.md

 ![GitHub followers](https://img.shields.io/github/followers/CheaLivchea?style=social)

 ### 👨‍💻 About Me
 I am a passionate software developer and student from Cambodia.
 I enjoy building web applications, working with backend systems, and learning new technologies.
 Currently, I focus on full-stack development using React, Node.js, and cloud services like AWS.
+I am also learning Flutter to expand my skills in mobile app development.

 ### 🚀 Skills
 - **Languages:** JavaScript, Python, Java